Andre601/mkdocs-materialx/docs/customization.md

 ```

 1. While this command will build all theme files, it will skip the overrides
-    used in Material for MkDocs' own documentation which are not distributed
+    used in MaterialX for MkDocs' own documentation which are not distributed
     with the theme.
 If you forked the theme and want to build the overrides
     as well, e.g. before submitting a PR with changes, use: